Yugoslavism: Illyrian contribution to linguistic unity

-Since the Middle Ages, Croats spoke three dialects – named after forms of the word what – Chakavian, Kajkavian, and western Shtokavian.
+Since the Middle Ages, Croats spoke three supradialects – named after forms of the word "what" – Chakavian, Kajkavian, and western Shtokavian.
 The Serbs spoke two – eastern Shtokavian and the Prizren–Timok dialect.
 From the 12th century, the two Shtokavian dialects grew increasingly mutually similar and more distinct from the other dialects.

 Gaj supported the idea proposed by Serbian orthographer Vuk Karadžić that a common language was the foundation of a nation.
 Karadžić held that Serbs and Croats could be united by a common orthography.
 To support this aim, the Illyrian movement chose to promote Shtokavian as the standard literary language because nearly all Serbs spoke it.
-This represented a sacrifice made on purpose – most prominent Illyrians spoke Kajkavian normally used in Zagreb.
-This led to the Vienna Literary Agreement on standardisation of the Serbo-Croatian language as the common language.
+This represented a sacrifice made on purpose – most prominent Illyrians spoke Kajkavian, normally used in Zagreb.
+This led to the Vienna Literary Agreement on the standardisation of the Serbo-Croatian language as the common language.
 This also produced nationalist claims that Serbs were Eastern Orthodox Croats and that Croats were Roman Catholic Serbs, as well as that the Slavic Muslims were Islamised Serbs or Croats – denying the existence of the "rival" ethnic groups.
 Despite the agreement, the Illyrians did not adopt the standard proposed by Karadžić for another four decades.